Small businesses call for quick end to rotating strikes at Canada Post

 While mail and parcels would not be picked up or delivered where 24-hour walkouts were taking place, regular service was still being offered at all other locations, said Canada Post spokesman Jon Hamilton.

+“All the trucks have been waved off and they’ve been respecting our lines — much appreciated.”

-Federal Labour Minister Patty Hajdu said she was monitoring the situation but gave no indication that the Trudeau government would intervene to end the strikes, which were expected to continue Tuesday.
+Federal Labour Minister Patty Hajdu said Monday she was monitoring the situation but gave no indication the Trudeau government would intervene to end the strikes expected to continue on Tuesday.

-The minister encouraged both sides to remain at the bargaining table until a settlement is reached.
+Both sides should remain at the bargaining table until a settlement is reached, Hajdu said.

 Terry Pedwell, The Canadian Press